 When you need our help

-Drs.
-Nauser and Fowler, and Kelsey Sellers, DNP, APRN are known for their dedication in helping women find suitable contraceptive methods.
+Dr. Nauser and Kelsey Sellers, DNP, APRN are known for their dedication in helping women find suitable contraceptive methods.
 Because of their research association with major pharmaceutical companies, the office has access to new developments that are not yet widely available.
 They have been involved with the research protocols necessary for U.S. approval of some of the methods mentioned above.
 To discover whether these new methods — or traditional ones — are appropriate for you, call our office for an appointment.
 We are eager to provide care for you, and your friends, or family.